NJ1219/AWS-Projects/README.md

 | ----------------------------------- | ----------------------------------- |
 | ![Card 3 sample](Images/card3.png)  | ![Card 4 sample](Images/card4.png)  |

-**Note:** You can download free icons from [this website](https://www.iconfinder.com/) or you can use the icons provided on the [`Icons` directory](Icons/).

-Leave the error handling configuration for the `RecommendPortfolio` bot with the default values.
+The error handling configuration for the `RecommendPortfolio` bot was left with the default values.

 ![Error handling configuration](Images/error_handling.png)

 #### Build and Test the Robo Advisor

-In this section, you will test your Robo Advisor.
-To build your bot, click on the `Build` button in the upper right hand corner.
-Once the build is complete, test it in the chatbot window.
-You should see a conversation like the one below.
+ The Robo Advisor was tested by clicking on the `Build` button in the upper right hand corner.
+Once the build was complete, it was tested in the chatbot window.
+One could see a conversation like the one below.

 ![Robo Advisor test](Images/bot-test-no-lambda.gif)

 #### Enhance the Robo Advisor with an Amazon Lambda Function

-In this section, you will create an Amazon Lambda function that will validate the data provided by the user on the Robo Advisor.
-Start by creating a new lambda function from scratch and name it `recommendPortfolio`.
-Select Python 3.7 as runtime.
+An Amazon Lambda function was created to validate the data provided by the user on the Robo Advisor.
+A new lambda function was created from scratch and named `recommendPortfolio`.
+Selected Python 3.7 as runtime.

-In the Lambda function, start by deleting the AWS generated default lines of code, then paste in the starter code provided in [lambda_function.py](Starter_Files/lambda_function.py) and complete the `recommend_portfolio()` function by following these guidelines:
+Completed the `recommend_portfolio()` function by following these guidelines:

 ##### User Input Validation